Frederick Haldimand

-Sir Frederick Haldimand, KB (born François Louis Frédéric Haldimand; 11 August 1718 - 5 June 1791) was a Swiss military officer best known for his service in the British Army in North America during the Seven Years' War and the American Revolutionary War.
+Lieutenant-General Sir Frederick Haldimand, KB (born François Louis Frédéric Haldimand; 11 August 1718 - 5 June 1791) was a Swiss army officer and colonial administrator best known for his service in the British Army in North America during the Seven Years' War and the American Revolutionary War.
 From 1778 to 1786, he served as Governor of the Province of Quebec, during which time he oversaw military operations against the northern frontiers in the war, and engaged in ultimately fruitless negotiations to establish the independent Vermont Republic as a new British province.
 His administration of Quebec was at times harsh, with the detention of numerous political dissidents and agitators.

 Early life and career

 Haldimand was born in Yverdon, Vaud, Switzerland on 11 August 1718.
 He was the second of four sons of François Louis Haldimand, a notary and civil servant, and Marie-Madeleine de Treytorrens.
 His grandfather, Gaspard Haldimand, was a cooper who moved from Thun to Yverdon in 1671.
 Haldimand received only a limited education and became interested in the military at an early age.

 In 1740, Haldimand joined the Prussian Army as a mercenary.
 During the War of the Austrian Succession he fought at the Battle of Mollwitz, and probably also saw action at Hohenfriedberg and Kesselsdorf.
 He next joined the Swiss Guards of the Dutch States Army in 1748, rising to the rank of lieutenant colonel in 1750.
 There he formed a friendship with Henry Bouquet, another Swiss mercenary, with whom he would serve in the British Army.